brewinski/Angular-7-Elements-/README.md

 Run `nvm use` if you don't have the required node version installed run `nvm install`

-Installl the latest version of angular CLI globally `npm install @angular/cli@^7.1.0`
+Installl the latest version of angular CLI globally `npm install -g @angular/cli@^7.1.0`

 Run `npm install`